One might title this article “Autobiographical versus Imagined”.

-The former uses their own backgrounds, emotional involvements, social circles, lifetime events, to inform their writing, even though they may create an unfamiliar or fictional setting.
-The latter construct their stories almost exclusively from imagined circumstances, although these may be based on real or historical events.
+The former uses his or her own backgrounds, emotional involvements, social circles, lifetime events, to inform the writing, even though using an unfamiliar or fictional setting.
+The latter constructs stories almost exclusively from imagined circumstances, although these may be based on real or historical events.

 However, the paradox is that many completely objective writing styles are also written by women.
 I’m thinking of historical novels (Hilary Mantel, Paula McLain, Alison Weir), and detective stories (many of the most popular police chiefs and murder mysteries are invented by female authors).
 However, even these succeed on the whole because they contain intimate emotional dimensions of which the writers have experience.

 Men, on the other hand, tend to write much more detached fiction, derived from professional or intellectual interests.
 One thinks of political or legal thrillers (John Grisham, Jeffrey Archer, James Patterson), spy thrillers (John le Carré, Ian Fleming, Robert Ludlum), and most science fiction.